-Mobile ready means your site looks great and functions properly on mobile devices like smart phones.
+Mobile ready means your website looks great and functions properly on mobile devices like smartphones and tablets.

-Your site needs to look good everywhere so clients can find you on their commute to work (which is exactly where they ponder their life challenging mysteries and realize they need a kick-butt coach like you!)
+And stating the obvious, your website needs to look good everywhere so clients can find you on their miserable commute to work (which is exactly where they ponder life challenges and realize they need a kick-butt coach like you).

 As you can see the blog article font is the biggest on the page.

-It’s bigger than her logo and rightfully so as this page is meant to engage and serve the reader.
+It’s bigger than her logo and rightfully so because it’s more important to the reader.

-There’s the concept of a hero image – a big image that spans the entire site and often fills up most of the screen.
+There’s the concept of a “hero image” which is simply a big image that fills the screen.

 She’s a life and career coach for creative people and she wants to give off a feeling of “being yourself”.